ChesterBaltazar/ChesterBaltazar/README.md

 </p>

 ### About Me
 I am a security enthusiast with a passion and drive for exploring systems, finding vulnerabilities and understanding how things break so I can help make them stronger.
-I enjoy participating in CTFs, reading security articles and write-ups, watching walkthroughs and practicing on platforms like TryHackMe and HackTheBox.
+I enjoy participating in CTFs, reading security articles and write-ups watching walkthroughs and practicing on platforms like TryHackMe and HackTheBox.
 I also like to help people with problems and pass on what I know in the areas that interest me.
 If you want to get to know me and my work better, take a look at my portfolio.

 ### Programming/Scripting Languages, Frameworks, Tools, and Technologies
 These are the tools, frameworks, techniques and technologies I have used in my cybersecurity projects and hands on practice.
 I am always looking to explore new concepts that I have not yet mastered and apply them in real scenarios through labs, CTFs or personal projects.
 I want to understand systems at all levels, from hardware and operating systems to networks and application code, because real security insight comes from knowing how things really work.
 As I said before, I enjoy reading from a variety of sources so that I can continue to learn and discover things that are useful and pertinent to my development in this area.